Caroline Ford (actress): Career

 In 2010, Ford made her professional television debut in the BBC medical drama Casualty.
 The following year, she appeared in a number of short films including Nick Rowland's Fair Belles and Eitan Arrusi's The Crypt.
 Her others credits include some independent films, such as Don Michael Paul's Lake Placid: The Final Chapter, Simon Blake's Still, and as Maxine in The Callback Queen (2013).
 In 2014, she was cast as Peshet in the Fox adventure series Hieroglyph.
 However, the series was cancelled before airing.
 The same year, Ford made a guest appearance in Sleepy Hollows second series as Lilith, before being cast as Spindle in Travis Beacham's 2015 short film The Curiosity.

 Ford then appeared in the 2015 film Anti-Social as Rochelle, alongside Meghan Markle.
 In 2017, Ford played Sam in the first series of the Netflix children's series Free Rein, before landing the role of Sophie Longerbane in the Prime series Carnival Row.
-The second and final season will be released in 2023.
+The second and final season was released in 2023.

 Personal life

 Ford married Freddy Carter on 3 December 2022, having met on the set of Free Rein and been in a relationship since 2018.
+In October 2025, the couple revealed that they were expecting their first child.